Zero-Tang/NoirVisor/README.md

 NoirVisor CVM is implementing a wrapper of HAX-compatible APIs in order to accelerate QEMU. \
 You may visit [Intel HAXM Repository](https://github.com/intel/haxm) for further information.

-Note: future implementation of NoirVisor will make a specific NoirVisor CVM accelerator.

 # NSV
 NSV (a.k.a NoirVisor Secure Virtualization) is a security extension to NoirVisor CVM.
-This extension is a crossover project with Columbia University's OS2 course project.
+This extension is a crossover project with Columbia University's Operating Systems II course project.
 Read [this document](./doc/nsv.md) for further details.

 # NPIEP
 NPIEP (a.k.a Non-Privileged Instruction Execution Prevention) is an important security feature in Microsoft Virtualization-based Security.
 As a hypervisor project in conformance to Microsoft `Hv#1` interface, NoirVisor would provide this feature to the guest.
 This feature is similar to `UMIP` provided by later models of x86 processors.
 The differences are: